Local times of subdiffusive biased walks on trees

 \centerline{Yueyun Hu \thefootnote \footnote{ LAGA, Universit\'e Paris XIII, 99 avenue J-B Cl\'ement, F-93430 Villetaneuse, France, {\tt yueyun@math.univ-paris13.fr}}}

 \centerline{\it Universit\'e Paris XIII}

 {\leftskip=2truecm \rightskip=2truecm \baselineskip=15pt

 {\slshape\bfseries Summary.} Consider a class of null-recurrent randomly biased walks on a super-critical Gaton-Watson tree.
-We obtain the scaling limits of the local times and the quenched local probability for the biased walk in the sub-diffusive case.
+We obtain the rates of convergence of the local times and the quenched local probability for the biased walk in the sub-diffusive case.
 These results are a consequence of a sharp estimate on the return time, whose analysis is driven by a family of concave recursive equations on trees.

 {\slshape\bfseries Keywords.} Biased random walk on the Galton--Watson tree, local time, concave recursive equations.

 {\slshape\bfseries 2010 Mathematics Subject Classification.} 60J80, 60G50, 60K37.

 }